plforacle/heatwave-all/connect-dbs-compute/connect-dbs-compute.md

-# Connect to MySQL HeatWave and Create and Load airportdb Schema
+# Connect to MySQL HeatWave With Compute and Create and Load airportdb Schema

 ## Introduction